 Even if you are not the one who is driving under the influence, speeding, or distracted, negligent drivers are everywhere in Myrtle Beach.
 While we hope you never need us, we are here if you do.

-Contact Our David W. Martin Accident & Injury Lawyers in Myrtle Beach to Schedule a Free Consultation Today
+Contact Our David W. Martin Accident & Injury Lawyers in Myrtle Beach to Schedule a consultation Today